RuchiraSachinthana/letsmarriage/Readme.txt

 How to run the Online Marriage Registration System using PHP and MySQL

-1.Download the zip file
+1.Download the zip file or clone this repository on your computer

-2.Extract the file and copy omrs folder
+2.Extract the file and copy letsmarriage folder

 3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)

 4.Open PHPMyAdmin (http://localhost/phpmyadmin)

-5.Create a database with name omrsdb
+5.Create a database with name " omrsdb "

 6.Import omrsdb.sql file(given inside the zip package in SQL file folder)